 The Group Rating Panel is made up of representatives of the insurance industry and meets every month to determine car insurance groups.

 It assigns a group number between one and 50 to every model of vehicle.
 A group one vehicle would be in the lowest insurance group, group 50 the highest.

 The main factor used by the panel to determine groupings is research conducted by the Motor Insurance Repair Research Centre (Thatcham).

 The categories used to calculate the ratings are:

 - Damage and parts costs

 - Availability of body shells

-Bear in mind that making any non-factory-standard modifications to your vehicle is likely to override the standard group rating in the eyes of an insurer and there's a good chance that it will make the car more expensive to cover.
-In contrast, increasing the standard security on your motor may well help you to cut your premium.
+Bear in mind that making any non-factory-standard modification to your vehicle is likely to override the standard group rating in the eyes of an insurer and there's a good chance that this will make the car more expensive to cover.

 Remember that, whatever rating your vehicle has, there may be more significant factors affecting the price of your insurance, such as the profile of the driver and where he or she lives.

 As just one example of things to consider, a poor security rating for your vehicle may be somewhat countered in the eyes of certain insurers if you take measures to improve the security of your vehicle yourself.